-This note provides the latest information on planned hours to assist funded institutions plan study programmes across the individual academic years.
-(For funding purposes this means from 1 August to 31 July each year).
+This note provides the latest information on planned hours to assist funded institutions plan study programmes across the individual academic years (1 August to 31 July each year).

 The contractual requirements for planned hours are incorporated into the funding guidance each year.
 The advice on this page is consistent with the contractual advice issued for each individual year.

 All 16 to 19 year old students are funded for an individual study programme.
 Most study programmes have a core aim.

 The study programme must be tailored to each student, have clear study and/or employment goals reflecting the student’s prior attainment, and include

 - maths and English for students who have not achieved grade A*-C/9 to 4 GCSE in these subjects

 - high quality work experience or work preparation